-After a snack of a steamed pork bun and steamed sponge (both good choices), we wandered through a nearby market, before settling down to try a Singapore Sling cocktail.
-Whilst this may have been the right place to get one, I wasn’t going to be ordering another.
-Instead, we went to see the Merlion landmark- a fountain with a lion’s head and mermaid’s tail, which spouted water from its mouth.
+After a snack of a steamed pork bun and steamed sponge (both excellent choices), we wandered through a nearby market, before settling down to try a Singapore Sling cocktail – when in Rome.
+Whilst this may have been the right place to try one of these, I quickly realised I wasn’t going to be ordering another.
+It was not for me.
+Instead, we left to go and see Singapore’s landmark Merlion – a statue with a lion’s head and mermaid’s tail, which spouted water from its mouth.

 The Merlion fountain overlooks the Marina Bay and stands opposite a building that is too distinctive to miss.
 The Marina Bay Sands Hotel looks quite like a boat balanced on three huge stilts.
 We’d heard that there was a rooftop garden so decided to go and see if we could get up there.
 Sadly, upon arrival at the hotel, we found out that the garden was so new that it hadn’t even been opened yet.
 However, we did discover that the passage beneath the hotel led to a casino (which at 18 we were not old enough to actually get into, even if we had wanted to) and then to a shopping centre.
 This wasn’t a shopping centre that us four backpackers could afford to shop in at all but there was an actual canal running through it.
 A floating Louis Vuitton shop was also being built.
 The place was definitely worth a peak.

 After marching around Singapore with a map, the Gap Year Buddy and I waved goodbye to our New Zealand friends and met up with her aunt for dinner at a restaurant called Fraser’s Place (I think).
 My porcini pasta and chocolate brownie may not have been the most cultural dinner option but they sure did taste good.